netZoo/netZooR/README.md

   2. use function: `panda()` in [pandaR](https://github.com/jnpaulson/pandaR) package and `lioness()` for the pure R implementations of PANDA and LIONESS.
 To speed up the run time, it is highly recommended to install an optimized linear algebra library, like Intel MKL.
 Detailed instructions can be found [here](https://csantill.github.io/RPerformanceWBLAS/).

 - Most of plotting function can be realized by functions in [igraph](https://igraph.org/redirect.html), which will be loaded with netZooR through `library(netZooR)`.
 Some plotting functions like `vis.panda.in.cytoscape()` and `vis.diff.panda.in.cytoscape()` are able to plot interactive PANDA networks in [Cytoscape](https://cytoscape.org/), but installation of Cytoscape is required before using these plotting functions.
+Also, please make sure that Cytoscape is open when these functions are called.

 ```r
 # install.packages("devtools")